January 9, 2020

 What Are Common Injuries in A Head-On Collision?

 A head-on collision occurs when two vehicles traveling in opposite directions collide.
 They are among the most common types of car accidents and also the most dangerous.
-Statistics show that head-on crashes represent only two percent of car accidents in the United States.
-However, they account for ten percent of accident-related deaths.
+Statistics show that head-on crashes accounted for 29.4 percent of collision-related deaths in 2021.
 Even when the individuals involved survive, they are more likely to suffer catastrophic injuries.
-These are injuries which are so serious that they cause long-lasting or permanent pain, disfigurement or disability.
+These are injuries which are so serious that they cause long-lasting or permanent pain, disfigurement, or disability.

 Let’s look at some of the most common injuries which result from head-on collisions.
 If you or a loved one has suffered serious injuries because of another driver’s actions, you should seek legal advice from a car accident attorney.
 These wrecks typically don’t occur unless someone was negligent.